 Additional focuses of the Toll Collection department include a commitment to providing excellent customer service through ongoing training efforts and proactive toll system maintenance to ensure accurate and reliable revenue collection.
-Toll system maintenance is performed by the current system integrators, The Revenue Markets, Inc. (TRMI) and TransCore, as well as the Authority's toll system maintenance team.
-The Authority, TRMI and TransCore work diligently to maintain the automatic coin machines (ACM), in-pavement sensors and overhead equipment throughout the Expressway System in good working order, while Authority staff works on the design and implementation of the new toll collection system.
+Toll system maintenance is performed by the current system integrator, The Revenue Markets, Inc. (TRMI), as well as the Authority's toll system maintenance team.
+The Authority and TRMI continue to work diligently to maintain the automatic coin machines (ACM), inpavement sensors and overhead equipment throughout the Expressway System in good working order, while Authority staff works on the design and implementation of the recently procured new Open Road Tolling (ORT) electronic toll collection system.
 Upon notification and verification of reported equipment issues staff works quickly to resolve them.
+During FY 2021 there were approximately 36 reports regarding equipment issues that were received by the RMTA from customers.
+Each report was researched and if verifiable issues were found the toll system integrator was notified and would immediately repair the issues.